lukedickens/recipe_analytics/README.md

 This repository contains various functionality to process the data fro mthe Recipe1M+ dataset and to store this to a mysql database.

-# Dataset construction and population
+## Dataset construction and population

 The primary construction of the database is done by calling the `recipe_database_construction.py` module.
 This runs with a number of different options which must be done in order or use the `all` option.
-Below I list these in order.
+These are listed below in order.

 ### creating a new database.

-You must already have a user accoutn with a password on your mysql database.
+You must already have a user account with a password on your mysql database.
 Then run:

 ```
 python3 recipe_database_construction.py -u <username> -p '<password>' -o create_database